 7. The Shield vs. Ryback & Team Hell No - WWE TLC - 12.16.12

 This wild carnage-filled brawl was the in-ring debut of The Shield, and it completely stole the show.
 All six participants took some insane punishment, and the action never slowed throughout the bout's 23 minutes.
 This match helped cement The Shield as bona fide future stars and also kept the babyfaces looking valiant.
 The Shield incapacitated Kane under a pile of ringside rubble and worked over Daniel Bryan and Ryback, leading to their first of many wins.
 One of the craziest TLC matches in recent years.

 6. AJ Styles vs. Dean Ambrose - WWE TLC - 12.4.16

-The main event of the Smackdown-only TLC show pitted WWE's newest tentpole wrestler AJ Styles against the maniacal Dean Ambrose in one of the wildest TLC matches in recent memory.
+The main event of the Smackdown-only TLC show pitted WWE's current tentpole wrestler AJ Styles against the maniacal Dean Ambrose in one of the wildest TLC matches in recent memory.
 Ambrose dominated the first half of the bout, beating Styles all around the arena and putting him through multiple tables.
 Despite having an unfortunately placed hole ripped in his tights, Styles mounted a comeback that climaxed with a death-defying, gasp-inducing 450 splash on Ambrose from the top rope to the floor, through a table!
 AJ eventually won this violent melee with the unexpected help of "ugly duckling" character James Ellsworth, adding another spectacular match to his already massive resume.